ashutoshmjain/gita/src/practiceAndSkills.md

-# Abhyasa: The Power of Practice<
+# Abhyasa: The Power of Practice

 Human life is a profound gift.
 We are the care-takers of this land, set apart from other species by our remarkable ability to learn and train ourselves.
 While animals adapt over generations, humans flourish in new environments with astonishing speed.
-The evolution in the context of technology driven humans is more about evolution of our collective knowledge base.
-While the  knowledge is always limited within few experts per field, the tools thus developed are mostly available to the masses.
+The evolution in the context of technology driven humans is more about expansion of our collective knowledge base.
+While the  knowledge is always limited within few experts per field, the tools thus developed are available to the masses.
 For example - few understand MRI scanners soup to nut, but scanners are available to all - even in rural cities.
 And hence an evolutionary boon to entire man kind.
 Individually, our minds are general-purpose processors, capable of acquiring divergent skills - unique to our environments, a trait that has allowed us spread from Africa across the globe, and now we look toward to the stars.

+The question is: How do we learn and train?

 We all know: practice makes a man perfect, but why?
 What is the fundamental mechanism that allows us to improve with each repetition?
 This principle underpins all human accomplishment, from our survival to our greatest achievements.
 The answer lies in a philosophy of action and the incredible neural engine we carry in our heads.

 ### The Philosophy of Action: `Karma Yoga`

-Bhagavad Gita offers a powerful framework for understanding this process through the concept of `Karma Yoga`, the discipline of action.
-The key is to act without attachment to the results, to detach from sensory overindulgences and focus purely on the action itself.
+Bhagavad Gita offers a powerful framework to understand "actions".  `Karma Yoga`, literally means "connecting with actions".
+In most scenarios, when we act, our focus is on the outcomes.
+We are attached to the results.
+The key is to let go this attachment - detach from  cravings for specific goals - focus purely on the action.
 This is not about despising sensory pleasures or hating senses.
 Senses are necessary for our survival.
-It is about dedicating time to action for their own sake - remember your childhood play-time.
+It is about dedicating time to actions for their own sake - remember your childhood play-time.
 When action itself becomes the focus of our attention, the desires automatically take a backseat.
+Karmyoga is not about what  you are doing - it is all about how you are doing.

-As Krishna says:
+Krishna says:

 > *"One who initiates actions by regulating the senses with the mind, engaged in `Karm Yoga` with active work organs, and detached to the outcomes, that person is special.
 He excels."*